wso2/docs-ei/en/micro-integrator/docs/setup/deployment/deploying_wso2_ei.md

 #### Advanced parameters

-The paramters which control the behavior of the task resovler component.
+The paramters that control the behavior of the task resolver component.
 The `resolving_period` and `resolving_frequency` properties are set by default as shown below.
 It is **not recommended** to change these default values.

 ```toml
 [task_handling]